Tracking the effects of climate change on Arctic animals is no easy task | CBC News

 Old issues of What on Earth? are right here.

 There's also a radio show!
-This week, What on Earth host Laura Lynch explores what the U.S. election results mean for climate action, and whether Joe Biden's win might influence Canada's climate agenda.
+This week, What on Earth host Laura Lynch explores what the U.S. election results mean for climate action, and whether Joe Biden's win might influence Canada's agenda.
 Listen on CBC Radio One on Sunday at 12:30 p.m., 1 p.m. in Newfoundland, on any time on podcast or CBC Listen.

 The Big Picture: The Paris climate agreement

-Five years ago this month, amid much jubilation and hope, 195 countries came together under the Paris Accord, a collective pledge to keep global warming this century under 2 C (from pre-industrial times) by striving to stay below 1.5 C. Although the agreement was vague on the pathways to this goal, it was a call to arms to reduce carbon emissions.
+Five years ago next month, amid much jubilation and hope, 195 countries came together under the Paris Accord, a collective pledge to keep global warming this century under 2 C (from pre-industrial times) by striving to stay below 1.5 C. Although the agreement was vague on the pathways to this goal, it was a call to arms to reduce carbon emissions.
 It took effect on Nov.
 4, 2016.
 Four days later, Donald Trump won the U.S. presidency and began the process of pulling the world's second-biggest emitter out of a "totally disastrous" agreement that would "punish the American people while enriching foreign polluters" (his words).
 The U.S. officially left the Paris Accord on Nov.
 4, 2020, the day after the U.S. election.
 Given Joe Biden's victory, the departure is likely to be short-lived, as the Democratic president-elect has said he has every intention of returning the country to the agreement.
 Environmentalists acknowledge the Paris Accord is flawed — it is neither a cure-all for climate change nor is it enforceable.
 (Indeed, few countries are on target to meet their own goals.)
 Even so, the mere existence of the agreement has served as a cudgel to compel many companies — from banks to retailers to furniture manufacturers to, yes, fossil-fuel producers — to do what they can to curtail emissions.

 Hot and bothered: Provocative ideas from around the web